 In recent years, that question has gradually shaped itself into art history’s most beguiling mystery.

-It specifically supports Exile in the Light, a mystery-thriller by bestselling novelist and award-winning journalist William Arnold that reveals, within its fictional detective story, a devastating body of authentic new evidence about the artist’s final days...
+Exile in the Light, an epic mystery-thriller by bestselling novelist and award-winning journalist William Arnold that reveals, within its detective-story framework, this devastating body of authentic new evidence about the strange demise of Vincent van Gogh...

-...and A Death in Auvers: The Strange Suicide of Vincent van Gogh, a nonfiction companion book to the novel that explores its startling premise and epic backstory as journalism, personal memoir and transcript of never-previously- disclosed witness testimony.
+...and The Mystery of Auvers: A Story of Obsession, a Van Gogh Letter & Art History's Greatest Whodunit, a nonfiction companion book to the novel that explores its premise and backstory as journalism, personal memoir and transcript of never-previously-disclosed witness testimony.

-You’ll find here pertinent interviews, articles, maps, memoirs, a suspect list and a whole world of iconoclastic information designed to broaden your Auvers experience and pull you ever deeper into a whirlpool of mindboggling history.
+You’ll find here interviews, maps, memoirs, profiles, pertinent lists, reviews and a whole world of other iconoclastic information designed to broaden the Auvers experience these books offer and pull you that much deeper into their whirlpool of mindboggling history.

 So come in and taste the Mystery of Auvers.